flux-framework/rfc/spec_14.rst

    The value of the ``dependencies`` attribute SHALL be a list of dictionaries following the format specified in RFC 26.

+**constraints**
+   The value of the ``constraints`` attribute SHALL be a dictionary expressing job constraints following the specification in RFC 31.

 **job**
    The ``job`` attribute is an optional dictionary containing job metadata.
 This metadata may be used for searching and filtering of